“I need more hours in the day!” Have you ever found yourself speaking words like that?

 - How many times during meal prep do you walk over to the trash can?
 Instead, keep a scrap bowl to collect your peelings and other scraps and dump them once.
 Thank you Rachel Ray for that game-changing idea.

 - Peeling potatoes takes a long time, but if you just peel a single strip around the fat middle, you can put them in boiling water for a few minutes and then put them in cold water.
 The peels will come right off and this works with tomatoes also.
 (I just made a giant batch of gazpacho, so this one came in handy today.).

 - Combine your fresh herbs and olive oil in an ice cube tray and freeze them when you have leftovers.
-This will reduce your waste and give you an easy pre-measure to use in the recipe.
+This will reduce your waste and give you an easy pre-measured amount to use in the recipe.
 One cube or two?

 - Preheat your pans.
 Turn on the heat ahead of time so you don’t have to wait for them to warm up once you are ready to start cooking.

 - Clean & put away while you cook.
 Keep a soapy sink full of water and throw anything you’re using (except knives!) in there so you don’t have anything stuck on at the end.
-This is a reverse mis en place and will save you a lot of clean up time.
+This is a reverse mise en place and will save you a lot of clean-up time.

 - Recruit your kids or grandkids at an early age to work with you in the kitchen.
 It will teach them valuable life skills, help them learn about healthy eating, and give you some real quality time as more hands make the job easier and more fun!

 Let me know what you like to do with all that extra time you will have on your hands!